HMS Peterel (1927): Sinking

 By December 1941 Shanghai (aside from the International Settlement and French Concession), had been occupied by Japan's land forces and there was a large buildup of Japanese naval forces in the area.
 At around 4:20am local time on 8 December 1941 news of the attack on Pearl Harbor, a few hours earlier, began filtering through to Shanghai.
 HMS Peterel was notified of the attack by Commander Kennedy from the British Consulate and the ship was called to battle stations.

 Soon after the news of the attack on Pearl Harbor reached Shanghai, Japanese marines boarded the US Navy river gunboat, USS Wake.
 She surrendered without a shot being fired (the only US Navy ship to surrender during World War II).
 The Japanese later commissioned her into their navy as the Tatara and subsequently gave her to its puppet Reorganized National Government of China based in Nanjing.

 Although Japan had not declared war on Great Britain, Japanese marines also boarded the Peterel to demand her surrender.
-Polkinghorn attempted to stall for time, in order for the demolition fuses to be lit and the code books to be passed down a special chute in order to be burned in the boiler room.
+Polkinghorn attempted to stall for time, in order for the demolition fuses to be lit and the code books to be passed down a special chute to be burned in the boiler room.
 When his attempts failed, Polkinghorn told them to "Get off my bloody ship!"
 The Japanese disembarked and almost immediately the Japanese cruiser Izumo, the accompanying gunboat Toba and Japanese shore batteries in the French Concession opened fire at almost point-blank range.
 Despite being outnumbered and hopelessly outgunned, the Royal Navy crew of HMS Peterel returned fire, using small arms and the deck-mounted Lewis machine guns (the breechblocks from her 3-inch guns having been removed and taken to the Royal Navy dockyard in Hong Kong).
-The Royal Navy crew inflicted several casualties on the Japanese before Peterel capsized and drifted from its mooring under heavy fire.
+The Royal Navy crew inflicted several casualties on the Japanese before the Peterel capsized and drifted from its mooring under heavy fire.
 The Japanese machine gunned both the surviving Royal Navy and locally recruited Chinese crewmen in the water.